 While under suspension a student may take one course at the College during a regular semester or two courses during summer session.
+Making a D, F, W, or I while under suspension will result in the loss of permission to take any course work while under that suspension.
 Exceptions to this policy must be approved by the Admission and Financial Aid Committee.